curtis-allan/Shad4Fasthtml/README.md

 *This documentation is a work in progress.
 I appreciate your patience and feedback as I continue to build upon the repo.
 All credits go to <a href="https://x.com/shadcn" target="_blank">@Shadcn</a> for the component styles and <a href="https://x.com/jeremyphoward" target="_blank">@JeremyPHoward</a> for the fastHtml framework.*

+>[!WARNING]
+> The project is currently undergoing major refactoring and will continue to be.
+As such, breaking changes will most likely occur.
+Refer to the docs below for the latest information and installation methods.

 ## Quick Start Guide

 ### Setup & Installation

 Getting started with Shadcn UI for FastHTML is quick and easy.
 Follow these simple steps to set up your project:

-1. Copy the `shadcn.py` file from the GitHub repository into your FastHTML project directory.
+1. Copy the `shadcn.py` and `shadscripts.js` file from the GitHub repository into your FastHTML project directory, making sure they are both in the root directory.

 > [!NOTE]
 >A pip module will be available in the near future.
 This is a temporary solution.